quixio/quix-docs/docs/tutorials/predictive-maintenance/overview.md

 1. [Get the project](get-project.md) - you get the project up and running in your Quix account.

+2. [Data generator](./data-generator.md) - you explore the data generator service, including generated message format and application code.

+3. [Downsampling](./downsampling.md) - you see how data is downsampled from 1 second to 1 minute using buffering and aggregation.

+4. [Forecast](./forecast-service.md) - you learn that the `scikit-learn` library is used to make a prediction of ambient temperature using a linear regression algorithm.

+5. [Alerts](./alert-service.md) - you learn how this service generates alerts based on thresholds held in environment variables.

+6. [InfluxDB - raw data](./influxdb-raw-data.md) - you see how InfluxDB is used to permanently store downsampled printer temperature data.

+7. [InfluxDB - alerts](./influxdb-alerts.md) - you see how InfluxDB is used to permanently store alert messages.

+8. [Printers dashboard](./printers-dashboard.md) - you learn how Streaming Reader API can enable your web app to subscribe to messages published to Quix topics.

+9. [Lab: add phone alerts](./phone-alerts.md) - you add a phone alerts service to your pipeline, using the Pushover service, and the Quix ready-to-use Pushover connector.

-x.
-[Summary](summary.md).
+10. [Summary](summary.md).
 In this concluding part you are presented with a summary of the work you have completed, and also some next steps for more advanced learning about Quix.

 ## 🏃‍♀️ Next step